TruCol/Decentralised-Venture-Capital-Protocol/README.md

 ## Risks

 Primary risk is the project lead using a different SAAS payment address to gain its income.
 This requires trust in the project lead.
-Otherwise, all transactions are automated.
-An ideal application of this protocol would include a method to verify the SAAS service is developed as expected, e.g. a streaming service that provides access to all songs in spotify, through (randomized) file hashes.
+Besides that, all transactions are automated.
+An ideal application of this protocol would include a method to verify the SAAS service is developed as expected, e.g. if a SAAS streaming service is developed, the protocol verifies the service provides access to all songs in spotify, through (randomized) file hashes, and makes the project lead automatically liable (through stake) for not living up to the promise.
 This verification is considered out of scope.

 Secondary risk is that this contract is hacked: